 How a Judge or Jury Determines if You Will Receive Damages in a Beaufort Workers’ Compensation Lawsuit

-A judge or jury listens to both sides in a workers’ compensation case.
-Your Beaufort workers’ compensation attorney can present evidence and witness testimony designed to show a judge or jury why you deserve to be awarded damages.
-Comparatively, the defendant’s lawyer will try to contest your claim and compel a judge or jury to rule in their client’s favor.
+A judge or jury listens to both sides in a work injury case.
+Your legal advocate can present evidence and witness testimony designed to show a judge or jury why you deserve to be awarded damages, even if you are also collecting workers’ compensation benefits.
+Comparatively, the defendant will try to contest your claim and compel a judge or jury to rule in their client’s favor.